guilhermehmcarvalho/NewOnPS4/Readme.md

 open BitPrice.xcworkspace

 # add API Key
-create a file under /Classes/Service/Api/ names Constants.swift with the following code struct Constants {
-	internal static let APIKey = "YOUR KEY HERE"
-}
-You can get a key at
+replace the key at /Classes/Service/Api/with a key of your own You can get a key at https://api.igdb.com/
 ```

 ### Optional Steps